-Place all ingredients in the order listed into pan of bread machine.
+Place all ingredients except for the optional melted butter in the order listed into pan of bread machine.
 Select dough cycle.

-If making the dough the night before, transfer dough to oiled bowl or 8-cup measuring cup when kneading stops, cover with plastic, and refrigerate.
+If making the dough the night before, transfer dough to oiled bowl or 8-cup measuring cup when kneading stops.
+Cover with plastic wrap and refrigerate.
 Otherwise, allow dough cycle to finish.

 Place rolls on parchment lined baking sheet, allowing 1-inch between rolls.

-Cover the pan with lightly greased plastic wrap, and let rolls rise for around 2 hours (3 hours if cold from refrigerator) until they are quite puffy.
+Cover the pan with lightly greased plastic wrap and let rolls rise for around 2 hours (3 hours if cold from refrigerator) or until they are quite puffy.
+(See Tip 3)

-Bake rolls for 20 to 25 minutes, or until golden brown.
+Bake rolls in preheated oven for 20 to 25 minutes, or until golden brown.
 Remove from the oven; brush with melted butter, if desired.

-*To make the mashed potatoes, boil peeled and sliced potatoes in unsalted water for about 20 minutes, or until fork tender and breaking apart.
+- To make the mashed potatoes, boil peeled and sliced potatoes in unsalted water for about 20 minutes or until fork tender and breaking apart.
 Drain, reserving the water.
-Process in potato ricer or food mill.
+Process in a potato ricer or food mill.

-Note: The recipe can be easily cut in half.
+- This recipe makes a lot of rolls but can be easily cut in half.